mirurururu/Manga-Organizer/README.md

 <p align="justify">As a mild hoarder I found that a folder hierarchy simply doesn't cut it when you have hundreds of folders to manage.
 No tagging, no automation, labyrinthine directory structures; it simply becomes a mess to find anything.
 So I got fed up with it and wrote a program to handle all of this properly.</p>

-<p align="justify">It basically provides semi-automated metadate for your manga, EH-style searches, and the option to use a built-in 2-page image browser.
-When first ran, either press the 'Scan' button or drag/drop your folders/zips onto the listview.
+<p align="justify">It basically provides semi-automated metadata for your manga, EH-style searches, and the option to use a built-in 2-page image browser.
+When first ran, either press the 'Scan' button or drag your folders/zips onto the listview.
 This will fill out the artist, title, and page count fields.
-Other tags can be loaded from an EH gallery URL, drag/drop'ed into the 'Tags' textbox, or added manually.</p>
+Other tags can be loaded from an EH gallery URL, dragged into the 'Tags' textbox, or added manually.</p>

 If this sounds useful to you, please give it a shot: <a href="https://dl.dropboxusercontent.com/u/103899726/Manga%20Organizer.exe">Download</a>